-Ok, let’s address each one of those.
-The first one, ‘Giving her two naps which is beginning to interfere with her need for night time rest’ is just a matter of beginning to notice a change in her needs.
-During this phase she’s likely to be grumpy because she’s adapting to a new schedule.
-To deal with it, persevere but remember when you do what your daughter is looking to you for.
+Ok, let’s address each one of them.
+The first one, “Giving her two naps, which is beginning to interfere with her need for nighttime rest,” is just a matter of beginning to notice a change in her needs.
+During this phase, she’s likely to be grumpy because she’s adapting to a new schedule.
+To deal with it, persevere, but keep in mind what your daughter expects from you.
 She wants you to feel confident about what you’re doing and how you’re doing it.
 She wants to feel that in your movements, your calm demeanour and your voice.
 If you’re sure you’re doing the right thing, she’ll likely adapt quickly.
-Learning these things isn’t difficult but it is important to have in place right from the start of your parenting adventure which is why parenting support is a key part of my service structure.
+Learning these things isn’t difficult, but it is important to have them in place right from the start of your parenting adventure, which is why parenting support is a key part of my service structure.

 The second one I’ve mentioned is a bedtime routine that’s all over the place.
 Children are essentially creatures of habit.
-Knowing what comes next makes them feel warm and cosy and they enjoy the fact that life is predictable.
-So, to make little people happy have a unwavering routine.
-Don’t put them in to bed at different times or in different places.
-Try and build a routine that works for you that might look something like bath time, jammies, snack, teeth brush, stories, cuddle, sleep.
+Knowing what comes next makes them feel warm and cozy, and they enjoy the fact that life is predictable.
+So, to make little people happy, have an unwavering routine.
+Don’t put them to bed at different times or in different places.
+Try and build a routine that works for you; it might look something like bath time, jammies, snacks, teeth brushing, stories, cuddling, and sleeping.
 Don’t lie down with them one night and not the next.
 Be firm and confident about your expectations.
-If you want them to sleep with you, fine but if you don’t, try hard not to give them mixed messages.
+If you want them to sleep with you, fine, but if you don’t, try hard not to give them mixed messages.

-The next one of giving undue night time attention happens a lot.
-Children have several periods of light sleep a night.
-During these periods they wake up and have to relax enough to go straight back to sleep.
-As adults we do it all the time.
-We drop a pillow off the end of the bed and we reach over, grab it and stick it back under our head again.
-We know that to get back to sleep requires us not to start thinking about the gas bill.
+The next one, giving undue nighttime attention, occurs frequently.
+Children have several periods of light sleep each night.
+During these periods, they wake up and have to relax enough to go straight back to sleep.
+As adults, we do it all the time.
+We drop a pillow off the end of the bed, and we reach over, grab it, and stick it back under our head again.
+We know that if we want to sleep again, we must not think about the gas bill.
 If we do, we’re hooped.
-That means that relaxing and going back to sleep during those light sleep phases is a skill and it’s learned.
+That means that relaxing and going back to sleep during those light sleep phases is a skill that can be learned.

-If your child wakes up in the night and you cuddle them and give them a bottle or breast feed (past when they need it for nutrition), you are actively giving them something to wake up for.
+If your child wakes up in the night and you cuddle them and give them a bottle or breastfeed them (past when they need it for nutrition), you are actively giving them something to wake up for.
 If someone rubbed my head and cuddled me in the night, I’d wake up too.
-The way to handle this then is to stop being your child’s de-facto soother and allow them to learn the process of relaxation.
-This process is often called sleep training and although it’s difficult, I haven’t met one child who once they’re sleeping properly would have it any other way.
+The way to handle this, then, is to stop being your child’s de facto soother and allow them to learn the process of relaxation.
+This process is often called sleep training, and although it’s difficult, I haven’t met one child who, once they’re sleeping properly, would have it any other way.

-The last one of missing the sleepy cue is also a common problem.
-Toddlers need at least 11- 12 hours sleep a night and many need more than that so you want to make sure they are wrapped up in bed somewhere between 6 and 7.30pm.
-To make sure they’re happy kids ensure afternoon nap isn’t taken so late so they aren’t sleepy at that time.
-Then, have a good routine and try and keep things on the slow side 1 – 2 hours before bed.
-Try not to have a great fun game of Dad tossing them in the air just before bed or your little one will find it difficult to wind down.
-Turn of the TV too as the images are often stimulating enough to keep toddlers awake.
-Watch out for the sleep cues of rubbing eyes and being clumsy or staring in to space.
-Little people may not know when they are tired but we do.
+The last one, missing the sleepy cue, is also a common problem.
+Toddlers need at least 11 to 12 hours of sleep a night, and many need more than that, so you want to make sure they are wrapped up in bed somewhere between 6 and 7.30 p.m.
+To make sure they’re happy, kids should ensure an afternoon nap isn’t taken so late that they aren’t sleepy at that time.
+Then, have a good routine and try to keep things on the slow side for 1–2 hours before bed.
+Try not to have a great fun game of Dad tossing them in the air just before bed, or your little one will find it difficult to wind down.
+Turn off the TV too, as the images are often stimulating enough to keep toddlers awake.
+Watch out for the sleep cues of rubbing eyes, being clumsy, or staring into space.
+Little people may not know when they are tired, but we do.

 To get more of your parenting questions answered, please visit my parenting services page.